munki/munki-pkg/README.md

 </plist>
 ```

-###build-info.json (optional)
+####build-info.json

-Alternately you may specify build-info in JSON format by creating a build-info.json file.
-The above file would look like this in JSON format:
+Alternately, you may specify build-info in JSON format.
+A new project created with `munkipkg --create --json Foo` would have this build-info.json file:

 ```
 {